lightward/mechanic-tasks/docs/trigger-order-emails-with-a-tag/README.md

 Please note: Shopify restricts order tags to 40 characters in length.

 To re-use your store's confirmation email template, or to use any other email template, [configure your email template with Mechanic](https://help.usemechanic.com/en/articles/2722264-add-an-email-template), and add the Mechanic email template name to your task.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/trigger-order-emails-with-a-tag), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/trigger-order-emails-with-a-tag.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).